Ex-Trump strategist Steve Bannon hits airwaves after prison release

 In 2020, he was charged with wire fraud and money laundering for misappropriating millions of dollars contributed by donors for the construction of a border wall with Mexico.

-While others were found guilty in the scheme, Trump issued a blanket pardon to Bannon before leaving office, leading to the dismissal of the charges.
+While others were found guilty in the scheme, Trump issued a sweeeping pardon to Bannon before leaving office, leading to the dismissal of the charges.

-Bannon also faces criminal charges in New York state court, alleging he who gave money to build a wall along the US-Mexico border.
-Bannon has pleaded not guilty to money laundering, conspiracy, fraud and other charges.
-A trial in that case is scheduled to begin in December.

 ‘Post-election chaos’